family / timeline

 Santo Domingo, Dominican Republic

 died Constantine Jeannopoulos dies in Santo Domingo, age 64.
-Chronic renal failure; certifying physician Dr. Vinicio Calventi, later Vice President of the Dominican Republic.
+Chronic renal failure / uremic cardiac insufficiency; certifying physician Dr. Vinicio Calventi, a Dominican surgeon (and a relative of Sophie's longtime scientific collaborator Idelisa Bonnelly de Calventi).

-died Mya Durso dies on Staten Island — eldest of John Lazare and Ines Valda's three daughters, predeceasing both parents by two years.
+died Mya Durso dies on Staten Island, age 51, of breast cancer — the adopted eldest of John Lazare and Ines Valda's three daughters, predeceasing both parents by two years.

 died John Jeannopoulos dies — Alex's paternal great-uncle, Aline's father.